boyserk84/UnityReactNative/README.md

 NOTE: Please make sure to be able to build and launch your APK successfully (minus `React` part).
 Otherwise, we would have a non-functioning `Gradle` project.

 ## 9.)
-Your Unity's Android Gradle Project, open it with Android studio, but do NOT use the default `gradle` setting suggested by Android Studio.
+Your Unity's Android Gradle Project, open it with Android studio,
+but ** DO NOT ** use the default `gradle` setting suggested by Android Studio.

 This is located in `ReactAndroid/ReactProject/android/UnityReactTest`.
 It was exported from Unity.